 Bernard Madoff wants to make 'dying, personal plea' for freedom

-A spokesman for the U.S. Attorney's office in Manhattan, which opposes Madoff's release, declined to comment.
+The U.S. Attorney's office in Manhattan opposes Madoff's release.
+In a letter to the judge on Thursday, it took no position on the request for a hearing, but said any claim by Madoff that he accepted responsibility would be "self-serving."
 Prosecutors have said Madoff used his firm Bernard L. Madoff Investment Securities LLC to swindle thousands of individuals, charities, pension funds and hedge funds, including many with ties to the Jewish community, over multiple decades.

 Chin called Madoff's crimes "extraordinarily evil" in imposing the 150-year sentence in June 2009.
 Madoff is seeking "compassionate release" under the First Step Act, a bipartisan 2018 law affording early freedom to some older prisoners, often for health reasons.